Identification of Incomplete Preferences: Introduction

 Rationality implies that when two utility intervals are disjoint, the corresponding alternatives can be ranked and choice follows this ranking; when two intervals overlap, the corresponding alternatives are not comparable and choice is indeterminate.
 With more than two alternatives, rationality implies an alternative can be chosen as long as its upper utility is larger than the lower utility of all other alternatives.
 In other words, rationality means that decision makers choose an alternative that is not strictly dominated by any other in the feasible set.
 The choice set is thus the set of non-dominated alternatives; this is a singleton when preferences are complete, while it can contain many elements when they are not.
 Without completeness, the link between observed choice data and preferences is therefore weakened.

 We assume there is a population of decision makers with potentially incomplete preferences from which a random sample is drawn.
 Although we relax completeness, we make no behavioral assumptions other than rationality.
 The choice set, the set of non-dominated alternatives, is a subset of the feasible set that is not necessarily a singleton.
-Because the sample is random, the choice set is a random set and rationality implies that the observed choice is a selection from this random set.
+Because the sample is random and choice between non comparable alternatives is also random, the choice set is a random set and rationality implies that the observed choice is a random selection from this random set.
 Using data on choice probabilities, the parameters one would like to identify are the probabilities that the set of non-dominated alternatives is equal to each of the possible subsets of the feasible set.
 These parameters describe the distribution of (incomplete) preferences in the population.

 Our first main result shows that although point identification is not possible in this setting, partial identification is.
 In particular, we characterize the identification region for the parameters of interest using a finite number of inequalities relating these parameters to the observed choice probabilities.
 When the feasible set contains only two options, the identification region for the probability an alternative is the preferred one is easy to describe with an interval.
 At one extreme, all individuals who choose an option do so because it is not comparable to the other, and thus the lower bound of the interval is zero.
 At the other extreme, rationality implies that the upper bound of the probability an alternative is the preferred one cannot exceed the fraction of consumers who chooses it.
+Since all individuals who prefer an alternative choose it (and some individuals might choose it even though they cannot compare it the other), the probability that a randomly selected individual prefers this alternative cannot exceed the observed fraction of individuals who chooses it.
 When the feasible set contains more than two options, the sharp identification region is harder to describe because it depends on more than these two inequalities as it can be a strict subset of the interval we just described.